The veterans’ reunion was held on 5 April. The president for 2014, the reunion’s guest of honour and the standing committee is shown below

 For a copy of the Subscription/Ticket application form for downloading and printing please CLICK HERE.
 We regret we are no yet able to accept electronic payments.

 Peter Turrall, MVA Chairman

-Please click on any picture in this newsletter to open a larger version.
+Please click on the title Newsletter 2014 above to open the full document and on any picture in this newsletter to open a larger version.